European Muslim Forum Hails ICC War Crimes Probe into ‘Israeli’ Entity - Islam Times

 European Muslim Forum Hails ICC War Crimes Probe into ‘Israeli’ Entity

-The group said in a statement on Monday that Zionist Prime Minister Benjamin Netanyahu should be held personally accountable for the inhuman treatment of Palestinians.
+The group said in a statement that Zionist Prime Minister Benjamin Netanyahu should be held personally accountable for the inhuman treatment of Palestinians.

 Netanyahu, wishing to remain in power at all costs, is causing bloodshed in the occupied Palestinian territories, and plunging the apartheid regime deeper into disaster, said the forum.